Improve your search visibility

 Whatever social media Platforms you choose, create posts that reflect your brand identity while being useful to your audience.
 Some of your posts should be about your products, services, and promotions, but make sure you’re also offering tips, humor, and links that your followers will enjoy.
 Engage them in conversation by asking questions or polling them for their opinions.

 If you’re already creating blog posts, you can use excerpts from those as social media posts, with or without links to the blog itself.
 Look for new ways to present the same information, like recording explainer videos or turning a series of tips into a collection of simple graphics that you can share individually.

 If you keep sharing useful, interesting content, your audience will grow organically over time.
-You can also boost that growth with contests or giveaways.

 Create contests and giveaways